Hamburger

 Private company (P.C.)

 Partners are only liable for their corporate obligations through the company's assets.
-Partners in principle have no personal liability whatsoever regarding the company's affairs, obligations, responsibilities and liability towards third parties or towards the authorities.
+Partners in principle have no personal liability whatsoever regarding the company's affairs, obligations, responsibilities and liability towards 3rd parties or towards the authorities.

 However, the administrator(s) of a private company may be jointly and severally liable with the company for any overdue tax payment levied upon the legal person of the company.